Organising an event at your institution

 Marketing aside, events should have actual substance to them if they are to be any good.

 Preparations for sporting events, on the other hand, are governed by where and when the right conditions for the sport exist.
-Fida Md.
-Hasan, a first-year student at BRAC University with extensive experience in organising sports competitions at the school and college levels, describes what to look for: "The first thing you have to find out is whether or not the surface of the field is going to be comfortable.
+Fida Md Hasan, a first-year student at BRAC University with extensive experience in organising sports competitions at the school and college levels, describes what to look for, "The first thing you have to find out is whether or not the surface of the field is going to be comfortable.
 For example, if you're hosting a football event, you need to find a good field where the grass isn't too rough or too smooth.
-Then, look out for weather conditions, you can't have the event with a chance of rain."
+Then, look out for weather conditions since you can't have the event with a chance of rain."

 However, notwithstanding the competitive quality of the event or the marketing ingenuity of the organisers, it is the management on the days of the event that can make or break it.
 With so many students from different age groups—and in the case of inter-school competitions, different institutions—roaming throughout the campus, there is almost an infinite potential for chaos.

-M.M.
-Asif Yousuf, a first-year student of LCLS (South) and a former General Secretary of the Notre Dame English Club, advises on how to effectively manage this enormous pressure, "The schedule has to be designed and maintained to make sure that it's not too crowded at a time.
+M M Asif Yousuf, a first-year student of London College of Legal Studies (LCLS) (South) and a former General Secretary of the Notre Dame English Club, advises on how to effectively manage this enormous pressure, "The schedule has to be designed and maintained to make sure that it's not too crowded at a time.
 In our case, keeping ample break times between segments helped us recover the small delays that did end up occurring.
 But perhaps the most crucial part of managing an event perfectly is ensuring the volunteer force is present at every part of the campus and prepared to tackle any situation that may arise."

 With an unending list of things to do and contingencies to plan for, organising a school, college, or university event successfully is often a nerve-wracking ordeal.
 However, the struggle sweetens the catharsis that eventually follows, leading to some really precious memories.
 But unforeseen situations are enemies that perpetually lurk in the shadows.
 A good organiser should know how to think on their feet.